zzulu/aps-on-boj/README.md

 # BOJ

-1. One day, One or more codes.
+1. One or more codes per day.
 2. Must write codes using vim.